Posted on : September 14, 2020 by Clinic One Team on Respiratory Diseases

 Are you often short of breath when doing simple things like running errands or climbing stairs?
 It could be a symptom of COPD.

-Chronic Obstructive Pulmonary Disorder, abbreviated as COPD is the gradual deterioration of the airways of our lungs mostly characterized by the combination of chronic bronchitis and emphysema.
+Chronic Obstructive Pulmonary Disorder, abbreviated as COPD, is the gradual deterioration of the airways of our lungs mostly characterized by the combination of chronic bronchitis and emphysema.

-    Eventually, peoples start showing different respiratory abnormalities such as limitation and shortness of breath or breathlessness medically termed as dyspnea, persistent cough, or sputum production.
+Eventually, peoples start showing different respiratory abnormalities such as limitation and shortness of breath or breathlessness medically termed dyspnea, persistent cough, or sputum production.

-    Chronic bronchitis and emphysema are two major conditions that characterize COPD which may persist simultaneously and may vary in their severity among different individuals.
+Chronic bronchitis and emphysema are two major conditions that characterize COPD which may persist simultaneously and may vary in severity among different individuals.